-Message Scheduling for the FlexRay Protocol: The Static Segment Klaus Schmidt, Ece Guran Schmidt, Member, IEEE Abstract-In the recent years, time-triggered communication protocols have been developed to support time-critical applications in in-vehicle communication.
-In this respect, the FlexRay protocol is likely to become the de-facto standard.
+Message Scheduling for the FlexRay Protocol: The Static Segment

+Klaus Schmidt and Ece Guran Schmidt

+Abstract-In recent years, time-triggered communication protocols have been developed to support time-critical applications for in-vehicle communication.
+In this respect, the FlexRay protocol is likely to become the de facto standard.
 In this paper, we investigate the scheduling problem of periodic signals in the static segment of FlexRay.
-We identify and solve two subproblems, and introduce associated performance metrics: (i) the signals have to be packed into equal size messages to obey the restrictions of the FlexRay protocol, while using as little bandwidth as possible.
-To this end, we formulate a nonlinear integer programming (NIP) problem in order to maximize the bandwidth utilization.
-Furthermore, we employ the restrictions of the FlexRay protocol to decompose the NIP and compute the optimal message set efficiently; (ii) a message schedule has to be determined such that the periodic messages are transmitted with minimum jitter.
-For this purpose, we propose an appropriate software architecture, and derive an integer linear programming (ILP) problem that both minimizes the jitter and the bandwidth allocation.
+We identify and solve two subproblems and introduce associated performance metrics: 1) The signals have to be packed into equal-size messages to obey the restrictions of the FlexRay protocol, while using as little bandwidth as possible.
+To this end, we formulate a nonlinear integer programming (NIP) problem to maximize bandwidth utilization.
+Furthermore, we employ the restrictions of the FlexRay protocol to decompose the NIP and compute the optimal message set efficiently.
+2) A message schedule has to be determined such that the periodic messages are transmitted with minimum jitter.
+For this purpose, we propose an appropriate software architecture and derive an integer linear programming (ILP) problem that both minimizes the jitter and the bandwidth allocation.
 A case study based on a benchmark signal set illustrates our results.

-Index Terms-Vehicular communication networks, FlexRay, real-time, scheduling, integer programming I. INTRODUCTION I N today's cars, a great variety of electronic devices including micro controllers, sensors, and actuators, are used to replace mechanical and hydraulic components.
-These electronic control units (ECU) require information exchange among each other to support the execution of their tasks.
-In today's luxury cars up to 70 ECUs exchange up to 2500 signals [1], [2].
-Different in-vehicle communication networks for automotive systems have been developed.
-Currently, the most widely used network is the Controller Area Network (CAN) [2], [3].
-It can provide bounded delay communication among ECUs at data rates between 125 kb/s to 1 Mb/s [4].
-However, due to its event triggered nature and its relatively low data rate, it is not well suited for novel applications such as x-by-wire, which require periodic data exchange with low jitter.
-Several timetriggered technologies such as Time-triggered CAN (TTCAN, [5], [6]), Time-triggered Protocol (TTP, [7], [8]), and FlexRay ([9], [10]) have been designed to provide predictable medium access at a higher available bandwidth.
-Time-triggered in-vehicle communication networks transmit signal data encapsulated in messages whose transmission instants are given by a pre-computed message schedule.
-In this Erlangen-Nuremberg, Germany, e-mail: klaus.schmidt@rt.eei.uni-erlangen.de.
+Index Terms-FlexRay, integer programming, real time, scheduling, vehicular communication networks.